zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 Last year, Woolworths have completely [removed single-use plastic bags](https://www.woolworthsgroup.com.au/page/media/Latest_News/single-use-plastic-shopping-bags-gone-for-good-at-woolworths) from all stores nationwide.
 To help with the transition to reusable bags, we built a feature into the app that allows users to enable bag reminders for their chosen store.
 We also included a "nudge" feature to assist with discovery -- the app would nudge you three times to set up your reminders, after which it assumes you do not want to set it up.

 This is one of the many use cases where we leveraged `SharedPreference`s.
-This whole feature is based on geofencing, which can be a little finicky.
-We decided to include a `SharedPreference` inspector so that we can easily answer questions like "I did not get any set up notifications, I'm pretty sure I have only gotten two?".
+This whole feature is based on geofencing around a store, which can be a little finicky.
+We decided to include a `SharedPreference` inspector so that we can easily answer questions from our testers like "I did not get any set up notifications, I'm pretty sure I have only gotten two?".

 Being able to see what current values have been saved in the app allows us to quickly triage issues in the wild.